If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 "The object of the game is to close all the doors.
 You have to help me explore each hotel stage, by opening and closing doors, looking for hidden treasures and clues to solve the puzzles.
 Be sure to explore, you'll find all sorts of hidden surprises.
 Use the thumbstick to move me left or right.
 Push up on the thumbstick to move me into a door or elevator.
 When I'm in a door or elevator, I can hide from most of the bad guys.
 If you move me into an elevator, it'll automatically move to the next floor.
 If you want me to go back, just hit button 1.
 Pull down on the thumbstick to move me out of a door or elevator.
 You can make me jump by pressing button 1 down.
 Wee.
 The longer you hold button 1 down, the higher and farther I'll jump.
 Look at that, I should've gone in the Olympics.
 Use button 2 to make me open and close the doors.
 When I've closed all the doors, we'll move on to the next stage.
 Complete all the stages of a hotel, and you'll see a cartoon of me and my handsome brother Luigi telling you what to expect at the next hotel.
 That's the basics.
 If you need more help, check out the enclosed Hotel Mario booklet.
 You ready to make your way through all 7 Koopaling hotels?
 Then let's go."

 An early version of the cutscene audio that plays when you beat Roy.
-It also does not use the voice actors from the final, although they seem to be heavily based on Walker Boone and Tony Rosato's takes on the brothers from the Mario cartoon series airing at around the same time.
+It also does not use the voice actors from the final, although they seem to be heavily based on Walker Boone and Tony Rosato's takes on the brothers from The Adventures of Super Mario Bros.
+3 and Super Mario World cartoon series.

 Oddly enough, this is stored in the data for the final level, not Roy's.
-There is no known cutscene data.
+There is no known animation data to go along with the audio.

 Unused Music